-Some positive indirect impacts to fisheries in the project area are expected with implementation of this alternative.
-The placement of rock to construct the dike would provide hard surfaces on which new oyster reefs may begin to form, as well as providing valuable foraging, breeding, and nursery habitat for finfish and other shellfish.
-Benefits to both commercial and recreational finfish and shellfish fisheries are expected.
+However, positive indirect impacts to fisheries in the project area are expected with implementation of this proposed action.
+The placement of rock to construct the dike would provide hard surfaces on which benthic species may attach, as well as providing valuable foraging, breeding, and nursery habitat for finfish and other shellfish.
+Benefits to both commercial and recreational finfish and shellfish fisheries may be expected.